Itz-Miles/Funkin-MINECRAFT/README.md

 -->
 ![logo](./art/logos/logo/logoHD.png)
 ___
-# Source for Funkin' Minecraft: Flixel Edition
+# Source for Funkin' MINECRAFT
 If you want to funkin' play, visit [here](https://itz-miles.github.io/funkinMinecraft/play).

 If you just want to funkin' download, visit [releases](https://github.com/Itz-Miles/Funkin-Minecraft/releases/latest).

-If you want to know what the funk Funkin Minecraft: Flixel Edition is, visit the [webpage](https://itz-miles.github.io/funkinMinecraft)!
+If you want to know what the funk Funkin' MINECRAFT is, visit the [webpage](https://itz-miles.github.io/funkinMinecraft)!

 # Building From Source